 We are family fun.
 We have a great playground for the kids, and a basketball hoop for some B-ball time.
 We also have a variety of family friendly movies.
-In the summer we have kid’s crafts for all to enjoy.
+In the summer we have kids’ crafts for all to enjoy.
 There is a nature trail about 1/8th of a mile long down to the river and we are located only a couple of miles from Wildwood Park.
-Not to mention our year around swimming pool located on site for all your family fun.
+And, let’s not forget our year-round swimming pool located on site for all your family fun.

 Whispering Woods does not sponsor any off site activities, however, we do partner with several other resorts and outfitters to make your stay more enjoyable.
 We partner with The Resort at the Mountain for Golf, Tennis, Lawn Bowling, The Spa and Dining.
-We partner with Timberline for Seasonal Lift Tickets at a discounted rate and with White Water Rafting and Fishing Guides for river fun.
+We partner with Timberline for Seasonal Lift Tickets at a discounted rate and with White Water Rafting and Fishing.

 We do!
 We offer adult swim time from 8 AM to 9 AM everyday and we have Bingo every Saturday at 6:30 PM.
 We also have dessert night on Sundays.
-These two events are fun for adults and kids.
-So come on out and enjoy.
+These two events are fun for adults and kids alike, so come on out and enjoy.

-The Skyway Bar and Grill is the closest family friendly area to see and hear music.
+The Skyway Bar and Grill is the closest family friendly restaurant/bar for live music.

-Timberline Lodge sometimes has small concerts that are available to you.
-During the summer Sandy has a small concert series in the local park.
+Timberline Lodge sometimes has offers small concerts.
+During the summer, the City of Sandy has a small concert series in the local park.

 Edgefield, which is located in Troudale also has a summer concert series and fun atmosphere.

-We do have basketballs available at the front desk to check out during your stay and nearby at the Resort at the Mountain there are bike rentals and tennis courts rentals available to the public.
+We do have basketballs available at the front desk to check out during your stay.
+The Resort at The Mountain located nearby offers bike rentals, and tennis court rentals are available to the public.
 Mountain Sports located at the Hoodland Plaza also has bike rentals and assorted Summer and Winter activity rentals.

 In the winter months, to park at ski resorts, trailheads or in Government Camp, a snow park permit is required for each vehicle.
 In the summer months a national forest recreation pass is required at most hiking trailheads.
 We offer both 1-day and 3-day passes for winter and summer at our front desk.